 - Pooled Energy

 - Simply Energy

-If you have a complaint about how your retailer has handled your payment plan discussions, you can contact your energy ombudsman for further assistance.
+If you have a complaint about how your retailer has handled your payment plan discussions contact your energy ombudsman for further assistance.

 Disconnection of your energy must be a last resort option for your retailer.

 There are rules on what a retailer must do before disconnection including providing you with a reminder and a disconnection warning notice.

 If you are disconnected you may have to pay a reconnection fee.
 Some retailers may also require you to pay a security deposit.